 Phil joined as a Facilitator for the Kellogg Rural Leadership Programme in 2022, as well as co-facilitating the Value Chain Innovation Programme in late 2022 and in 2023.
 Phil is also likely to co-facilitate 2025’s programme.

-Value Chain Innovation Programme: 12 – 18 November.
+Value Chain Innovation Programme: 2025 – dates tbc.

 The Value Chain Innovation Programme is for those who are passionate about developing their leadership style and capability, growing their networks, and contributing to their business and community.